-RabbitMQ.
-RabbitMQ is a message broker primarily supporting Advanced Message Queuing Protocol (AMQP) [20].
-Even though the core of RabbitMQ is designed to support AMQP, the broker has been extended to support other message protocols like STOMP, MQTT, and so forth.
-RabbitMQ is written in Erlang programing language and supports low latency high throughput messaging.
-It has a rich API and architecture for developing consumers and publishers; plus topics are easy to create and manage using its APIs.
+RabbitMO: RabbitMQ is a message broker primarily Advanced Protocol supporting Message Queuing (AMQP)[20].
+Even though the core of RabbitMQ is designed to support AMQP protocol, the broker has been extended to support other message protocols like STOMP, MQTT, etc. RabbitMQ is written in the Erlang programing language and supports low latency high throughput messaging.
+It has a rich API and architecture for developing consumers and publishers, plus topics are easy to create and manage using its APIs.
 These topics are lightweight and can be created without much burden to the broker.
-We allow both shared channels and exclusive channels to be created for RabbitMQ.
-The metadata of a message is sent using RabbitMQ message headers and includes sensor ID, gateway ID, and custom properties.
+We allow both shared channels and exclusive channels to be created for RabbitMO.
+The metadata of a message is sent using RabbitMQ message headers, and includes sensor id, gateway id and custom properties.

-Kafka.
-Kafka is a publish-subscribe message broker backed by a commit log.
+Kafka: Kafka is a publish-subscribe message broker backed by a commit log.
 The messages sent by the producers are appended to a commit log and the consumers read the messages from this.
-Kafka implements its own message protocol and does not support standard protocols like AMQP or MQTT.
+Kafka implements its own message protocol and does not support standard protocols like AMOP or MQTT.
 At the core of Kafka messaging is the concept of a topic.
 A topic is divided into multiple partitions and a message is sent to a single partition.
 In our platform, the partition for a message is chosen using a key accompanying a message.
-Thus, messages with the same key go to the same partition.
+Thus messages with the same key go to the same partition.
 Consumers consume messages from partitions.
 Partitions of a single topic can spread across a cluster of Kafka servers.
 Furthermore, a single partition is replicated in a Kafka cluster for reliability.
-Kafka guarantees ordering of messages in a partition and does not guarantee ordering across partitions.
+Kafka guarantees ordering of messages in a partition and doesn't guarantee ordering across partitions.
 Because a topic consists of multiple partitions, consumers can read from the same topic in parallel without affecting the message ordering for a single message key.
-In IoTCloud platform, we use the driver ID as the key for a message.
+In IoTCloud platform we use the driver id as the key for a message.

-IoTCloud needs to send metadata with a message, such as the driver ID, site ID, and custom properties.
-Because Kafka only supports byte messages without any headers, we use a Thrift- [21] based message format to send metadata about the message.
-Use of driver ID as the key ensures that the messages belonging to a single driver instance will always be in one partition.
+IoTCloud needs to send metadata with a message, such as the driver id, site id and custom properties.
+Because Kafka only supports byte messages without any headers, we use a Thrift[21]-based message format to send metadata about the message.
+Use of driver id as the key ensures that the messages belonging to a single driver instance will always be in one partition.
 We use at most one consumer per partition to ensure the message ordering for a driver.
-Because Kafka topics can be partitioned, we will have parallel read-and-write capabilities for shared channels.
+Because Kafka topics can be partitioned, we will have parallel read-and write capabilities for shared channels.
 Because of this, the platform only supports shared channels for Kafka.

-3.4.
-Cloud Processing.
-As the primary cloud-processing framework, we use Apache Storm [6], which is an open-source DSPE.
-There are many DSPEs available but we chose

-Storm because of its scalability, performance, excellent development community support, and its ability to use scripting languages to write applications.
+3.4 Cloud Processing: As the primary cloud-processing framework we use Apache Storm[6], which is an open source DSPE.
+There are many DSPEs available but we chose Storm because of its scalability, performance, excellent development community support and its ability to use scripting languages to write applications.
 Storm can be used to process the data and send responses back immediately, or it can do some preprocessing of the data and store it for later processing by batch engines such as Apache Hadoop.
-The applications we have developed do not use batch processing at the moment, so we have not incorporated such engines into the platform yet.
+The applications we have developed don't use batch processing at the moment, so we haven't incorporated such engines into the platform yet.
 But our architecture permits integration of engines like Hadoop.
-We use FutureGrid [22] as our cloud platform for deploying the Storm Cluster since it has an OpenStack installation and we can provision VM images using the OpenStack tools.
+We use FutureGrid[22] as our cloud platform for deploying the Storm Cluster since it has an OpenStack installation and we can provision VM images using the OpenStack tools.